DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-12/reverb/_index.md

 ## Size

-Let's follow Mike's method for finding a reverb preset for size that sounds good.
+Let's follow Mike's method for finding a reverb preset for blend/size that sounds good.
 He uses [this drum sound](https://audio.cambridge-mt.com/MSFTSS/Ch16/MS1601_Preset0Dry.wav) played through different reverbs to compare them.
+Create a new project and include this sample.
+Create a reverb bus and send the drum sample through it.

 Find an instrument that could have a larger size in the mix.
 Use the suggestions from the book to find a good preset for the instrument.

+> The biggest difference between reverbs designed for blend and size is that where the former is best provided by the earlier reverb reflections, the latter is best created by focusing the effect sound on the remainder of the reverb tail.

+I'll try OrilRiver for this.
+If you could get Sanford or Ambience to work those are also good options.
+Let's check out the [manual](orilriver-manual.pdf).
+Lets explore the settings of this reverb.

+Try turning off the reverb tail so that you can listen only to the early reflections variations.
+Adjust the room size parameter to hear the early reflections more.
+Then do the same with the reverb tail, turning the early reflections off.

+Play with the room size parameter.
+This seems to effect mostly the early reflections.

+Try to mimic the first 4 presets that Mike lists on [his site](https://cambridge-mt.com/ms/ch16/).

 > - Beware of unnatural-sounding presets, as these will have trouble creating the sound of a larger space convincingly.
 CPU-light plug-ins will typically sound less natural than more computationally hungry algorithms.
 > - Feel free to ignore the preset names with impunity—the main goal is to try to imagine the space implied by each preset and decide whether it’s the right kind of space for your mix to exist within.